Adem044/web-hosting-template/README.md

-# Getting Started with Create React App
+# Web Hosting Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has built using React and styled-components.

 ## Available Scripts